LevrikM/mafia2-launcher/README.md

 ---

-## 🚀 О проекте
+## 🚀 About The Project

-Этот репозиторий содержит код для кастомного лаунчера, созданного на **Electron**, и простого бэкенд-сайта для него. Лаунчер разработан с нуля в стиле Mafia II и включает в себя весь необходимый функционал для РП-проекта.
+This repository contains the code for a custom launcher built with **Electron** and a simple backend website for it.
+The launcher was developed from scratch in the style of Mafia II and includes all the necessary functionality for an RP project.

-### 🌟 Основные возможности
+### 🌟 Key Features

-* **Динамические новости:** Лаунчер загружает новости и список версий прямо с подключенного сайта (`/site/api/news.json`).
+* **Dynamic News:** The launcher loads news and version lists directly from the connected website (`/site/api/news.json`).
-* **Проверка версий:** Автоматически сравнивает локальную версию игры с последней версией на сервере и предлагает "Обновить".
+* **Version Check:** Automatically compares the local game version with the latest version on the server and prompts to "Update".
-* **Установка игры:** Включает (пока) фейковую логику установки: выбор папки, "загрузка" с прогресс-баром и сохранение пути.
+* **Game "Installation":** Includes (currently) fake installation logic: folder selection, "downloading" with a progress bar, and saving the path.
-* **Панель настроек:**
+* **Settings Panel:**
-    * Изменение пути к игре.
+    * Change game path.
-    * Галочка "Закрывать лаунчер при запуске".
+    * Checkbox "Close launcher on game start".
-    * Поле для кастомных параметров запуска (например, `-windowed`).
+    * Field for custom launch parameters (e.g., `-windowed`).
-    * Полный сброс настроек с перезагрузкой.
+    * Full settings reset with a reload.
-* **Кастомный дизайн:** Весь интерфейс, включая рамку окна, кнопки (свернуть, закрыть) и скроллбар, стилизован под атмосферу Mafia II.
+* **Custom Design:** The entire interface, including the window frame, buttons (minimize, close), and scrollbar, is styled to match the Mafia II atmosphere.

 ---

-## 🛠️ Используемые технологии
+## 🛠️ Technologies Used

-* **Electron:** Для создания десктопного приложения из веб-технологий.
+* **Electron:** To create a desktop application using web technologies.
-* **Node.js (fs, path, net):** Для работы с файловой системой (сохранение настроек) и сетью (загрузка новостей).
+* **Node.js (fs, path, net):** For working with the file system (saving settings) and network (loading news).
-* **HTML5 / CSS3 / JavaScript:** Для всего интерфейса и логики.
+* **HTML5 / CSS3 / JavaScript:** For the entire interface and logic.

 <p align="center">
   <img alt="Electron" src="https://img.shields.io/badge/Electron-191970?style=for-the-badge&logo=electron&logoColor=white">